Meet Dr. Hart

 - Emory University School of Medicine: Medical Degree

-- Emory University School of Medicine: Chosen for the position of Administrative Chief Resident of Plastic and Reconstructive Surgery
+- Emory University School of Medicine: Administrative Chief Resident of Plastic and Reconstructive Surgery

 - The Aesthetic Surgery Journal, Reviewer